iammazharul/TaskFlow/README.md

 ## 📜 License

-This project is licensed under the **MIT License** — free for personal and commercial use.
+Licensed under the **MIT License** – free for personal and commercial use.